binit92/Beacon/readme.md

 Beacon -  A marine loading and path detection system
 ======================================================

-The primary goal of the project is to resolved logical and mathematical complexities for marine companies.
+The primary goal of this final year project is to resolved logical and mathematical complexities for marine companies.
 The project provides a new approach of solution to two popularly known NP-hard problems i.e. TSP(Travelling Salesman Problem) and CLP(Container Loading Problem).

 ### Root Planner ###